 Ensure inclusive and quality education for all and promote lifelong learning.

 In alignment with the UNSDG 4, our goal is to provide workforce-relevant professional development programming to middle school educators to increase math and science knowledge as well as their confidence and competence in teaching STEM subjects.
 Our goal is to help increase math and science proficiency in 350,000 students by 2030.
 This goal is based on an average of 81 teachers per year who remain in the field for three years after program involvement and have an average of 100 students per year.
+Since 2015, we have reached a total of 1,131 teachers and, in turn, an estimated 267,480 students.

 STEM Education Partnership Case Study: A Collaboration with the University of Maryland, Baltimore County (UMBC) and the Baltimore City Public Schools System